Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \subsection{A modular regression framework}

+We propose a modular regression framework that concretize the above ideas by carefully dealing with the nuances in obtaining estimators $\hat\mu_x$, $\hat\mu_y$ to eliminate bias, navigating bias-variance tradeoffs under potential violation of the conditional independence assumption, and developing principled algorithms for general estimators and data fusion scenarios.

-The derivation above gives a hint on our proposal.
-We will decompose the estimation of $\mathbb{E}[XY]$ into smaller modules -- each being a sub-task that involves a subset of variables such as $(Y,X)$, $(Y,Z)$ or $(Z,X)$ -- and then re-assemble the modules to construct $\hat C$.
-This idea generalizes~\eqref{eq:indep}, and is visualized in Figure~\ref{fig:mod_ill}.
+As the name suggests, we decompose the estimation of $\mathbb{E}[XY]$ into smaller modules -- each being a sub-task that involves a subset of variables such as $(Y,X)$, $(Y,Z)$ or $(Z,X)$ -- and then re-assemble the modules to construct $\hat C$.
+This idea is visualized in Figure~\ref{fig:mod_ill}.

-As shown in panel (a), our method adapts to specific structures, such as conditional independence between variables, so as to ensure a properly chosen decomposition and to reduce statistical uncertainty with rigorous theoretical guarantee.
-Such structure can also be learned from data when it is unknown.
-Furthermore, by the decomposition, our method easily adapts to data availability; see panel (b) of Figure~\ref{fig:mod_ill}.
-As long as a data set covers the variables needed in a sub-task, it can be incorporated to increase the effective sample size.
-We summarize our main results as follows.
+As shown in panel (a), our method adapts to specific structures, such as conditional independence between variables, so as to ensure a properly chosen decomposition.
+Such structure can also be learned from data.
+The decomposition also allows data fusion; see panel (b).
+As long as a data set covers the variables in a sub-task, it can be incorporated to improve efficiency.
+We summarize our main results below.

-\begin{itemize} \item \emph{Modular linear regression.} We develop a generic approach for decomposing the estimation and prediction in (generalized) linear models into smaller modules.
-This is achieved by rewriting the estimation equation when some auxiliary variables are observed.
-Leveraging semi-parametric theory, we show that our approach leads to a more efficient estimator under the assumption that the auxiliary variables capture all the information for predicting the response.
-A similar statement holds in cases where the auxiliary variables satisfy a conditional independence criterion for only a subset of the variables.
+\begin{itemize} \item \emph{Modular linear regression.} We develop a generic approach for improving the estimation and prediction in (generalized) linear models.
+This is achieved by rewriting the estimation equation to utilize auxiliary variables.
+Leveraging semi-parametric theory, we show the optimality of our approach under a conditional independence condition.

-\item \emph{High-dimensional modular regression.} By adding $\ell_1$-regularization, our tools extend to the high-dimensional setting where the number of covariates grow larger than the sample size.
-We leverage the conditional independence assumption to develop a proxy empirical risk that has negligible bias and lower variance than the empirical risk of the Lasso.
-We show that that this results in improved bounds for prediction accuracy asymptotically.
+\item \emph{High-dimensional modular regression.} By adding $\ell_1$-regularization, our tools extend to the high-dimensional setting.
+We develop a proxy empirical risk that has negligible bias and lower variance compared with the Lasso.
+We show that it improves the upper bounds for prediction accuracy.